 - Serve.
 Serve warm, garnished with a few twists of black pepper and enjoy!

 Type of pasta: The pasta shape that you use here is an important factor, since the cooking time (and thus, the amount of water soaked up) by different pasta shapes can vary dramatically.
 I recommend using a pasta shape that lists an approximately 8-minute cooking time on its package, such as cavatappi, which is shown in the photos above.
-Or if your pasta lists a different cooking time, just note that you may need to use more or less cooking water.
+If your pasta lists a different cooking time, just note that you may need to use more or less cooking water.
+(You should only have about 1/2 cup of starchy pasta water remaining in the pot, removing any extra, before mixing in the cheese.)

 Amount of cheese: My original version of this recipe called for 4 cups of cheddar, which is delicious, but also felt like a bit heavy.
 After remaking this recipe multiple times over the years, I prefer making it now with 2 cups good-quality white cheddar, which still tastes plenty cheesy to me.
 But of course, you are welcome to use whichever amount of cheese you prefer.